taggernation/ArmorSwap/README.md

 ## About Armorswap

-A  lightweight plugin! that adds the functionality to switch armor with you, armor stand, and item frame, and additional functionality.
+A lightweight plugin! that adds the functionality to switch armor with you, armor stand, and item frame, and much more.

 ## Features